BrotherFatcake/notes/Node Notes/NodeNotes.md

 //when ID matches log message of update to request param ID

-//call update operation with object request param id and request body name/ingredients
+//call update operation with object of request param id and request body object key/values

 //respond with status 204 and end